-If you are at least 50 years of age and have completed five or more years of service, you may take an Early Retirement and receive a reduced pension benefit.
+If you are at least 55 years of age as a general employee or 50 years of age as a police officer or firefighter and have completed five or more years of service, you may take an Early Retirement and receive a reduced pension benefit.
 The reduced pension will be the pension amount earned to your date of termination minus five-twelfths (5/12%) percent for each month the pension commences prior to your Normal Retirement date.

-Upon Early Retirement, your annual pension upon retirement will have a multiplier of 2.75% for Blue service and 2.25% for Orange and Gray service, which will then be multiplied by the Early Retirement reduction factor.
+Upon Early Retirement, your annual pension upon retirement will have a multiplier of 2.25% for Orange and Gray service, which will then be multiplied by the Early Retirement reduction factor stated above (5/12% per month).